virtughan/virtughan/paper.md

 ### Caching and Scaling

 The processed tiles (e.g., PNG or JPEG) can be cached.
-If an identical tile request recurs, virtughan serves it directly from the cache—improving performance and lowering bandwidth usage.
+If an identical tile request recurs, virtughan serves it directly from the cache; improving performance and lowering bandwidth usage.
 As zoom levels shift, the system adjusts how the partial reads are resampled, ensuring minimal repeated data access.

 ### Download Images within Area of Interest